sylvainhalle/textidote/Readme.md

 ### Spelling, grammar and style

-If the Language Tool library is installed on your system, you can perform further checks on spelling and grammar, by passing the `--check` option at the command line.
+You can perform further checks on spelling and grammar, by passing the `--check` option at the command line.
 For example, to check text in English, you run:

     $ java -jar textidote.jar --check en example.tex